 Dates of Operation: Year Round

-Landing: Lake George (depending on the season)
+Landing: Lake George (depending on season and conditions)

 Seating: 5- 6 persons per Aircraft